MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/azure-monitor-agent/migration/step-6-configure-other-services.md

 ---
 # Step 6: Configure other services

 After you deploy Azure Monitor Agent at scale, you can configure other services to use Azure Monitor Agent instead of the legacy Log Analytics agent.
-Configuration guidance links are shown for various services in the following table.
+The following table shows links to configuration guidance for various services.

 | Service | Guidance link |
 |--|--|